tobiojekanmi/tobiojekanmi/README.md

 - 👋 Hi, My name is Oluwatobi Ojekanmi (@tobiojekanmi).
-- 👀 I am currently a second-year master's student of Marine and Maritime Intelligent Robotics at NTNU, Trondheim.
+- 👀 I am an AI engineer with seasoned experience solving complex computer vision and natural language processing tasks.
 - 🌱 I am available to collaborate on various Artificial Intelligence and Robotics projects.
 - 📫 You can reach me at oluwatobi.ojekanmi@gmail.com.